 The Assistive Technology Department is responsible for providing on-going consultation to classroom staff/related service personnel on appropriate technology (both high and low) to be used throughout the day to enhance overall learning.
-The coordinator evaluates software needs of individual students and helps staff to acquire the needed software.
-She serves as an integral part of the multi-disciplinary team.
+The coordinator evaluates software needs of individual students and help staff to acquire the needed software.
+The coordinator serves as an integral part of the multi-disciplinary team.
 The department offers training on the use of devices and software with our staff, our families, and our districts.
-The department keeps inventory of our hardware, software, and assistive technology devices and maintains a resource library.
+The Assistive Technology Department also keeps inventory of our hardware, software, and assistive technology devices and maintains a resource library.

 Free Lunch Program

 Parents are requested to complete the necessary application forms at the resident district if children in the household are eligible for free school meals.
 Upon notification from parents, A.E.R.O. will request that the completed forms be provided to the appropriate program supervisor in order to accommodate the student’s needs.